EduVault/eduvault/notes.md

 ## TO DO

+- [ ] add 'onLoading' callback to dbInit() so can display loading bar
+  - remote takes longer, so could first init local db and have a callback for that, then async load the remote, and have a callback for that as well. set a property on eduvault object for whether each of those is loaded. if app tries to use remote when its not loaded, wait and try again.
 - [ ] Get the example working using the database.
+  - threaddb is not accepting array of collection config
+  - set up debouncer call for database saves through eduvault. expose raw db, but also allow calls that sync through eduvault. put in a callback for handling changes from the server
 - [ ] Schema registry
 - [ ] Dev sign up page to register apps to add to cors whitelist
 - [ ] change MetaMask login to generate PrivateKey as per [this example](https://docs.textile.io/tutorials/hub/pki-identities/)